 The whole idea is that the breathwork makes enduring the cold a lot easier and the gradually increased time spend in the cold allows your body to adapt to the new stress.

 The idea is to increase the breathe hold over time.
-If you perform these exercises you will find that you can hold your breathe a lot longer than your natural breath reflex tells you to.
+If you perform these exercises you will find that you can hold your breath a lot longer than your natural breath reflex tells you to.

 This is also where probably the greatest danger of the methods lies.
 There are suspected cases of death of people who have performed the method in water and drowned.
-Disregarding the breathe reflex can cause you to black out.
-If you do this alone in water, you can probably understand what could happen.
+Disregarding the breathing reflex can cause you to black out.
+If you do this alone in the water, you can probably understand what could happen.

-Is Wim Hof Method Safe For Seniors?
+Is Wim Hof For Seniors Safe?

 My personal theory is that hyperventilation allows you to push your body past the automatic breath reflex, which will essentially tell your central nervous system that you are drowning.

-This in turn will lead to a release of adrenaline as the fight or flight response kicks in.
+This in turn will lead to a release of adrenaline as your fight or flight response kicks in.
 Your body prepares to do whatever it takes to survive.
 You breathe in before you lose consciousness and can experience some euphoria as your brain was intermittently deprived of oxygen.
 I suspect some of that euphoria is the adrenalin kicking in.

 The effects of adrenaline on your pain threshold are well known.
 People can become completely numb to pain when their life is at stake.
 So a little cold shower doesn’t feel that bad to your body when it is fighting for survival.